andre353/andre353/README.md

 ### Hello, World! 👋 I'm Alena, a web-developer.

-I'm driven ⚡ by the idea of being able to participate in creation of full-fledged, robust web-sites and applications to make this world a better place.
+I'm driven ⚡ by the idea of being able to participate in creation of robust and reliable web-sites and applications to make this world a better place.
 <!-- The constant evolution of new high technologies inspires me to constantly merge incoming knowledge with the received.
 I'm a permanent learner. -->

 I have 1 year of 👯 commercial experience in building WordPress based sites, handling twig/timber templates, db migrations, ACF Pro management, etc.

 🌱 Currently I'm a student of Hexlet Python Web-Developer Profession.

 I keep following FreeCodeCamp tutorials in React and Redux, Next js to become a full-fledged fullstack developer.
 I have a solid understanding of CSS/SASS/BEM.

 ✨ My highest interest lies in SSR applications. ✨